SomeWeekendReading/someweekendreading.github.io/_posts/2023-01-27-fda-vrbpac-covid-vaccine-composition-changes.md

 enough to be at the lower end of the clinically effective dose window, so now it's 4-6 weeks to see if there's an anti-depressant effect.
 So&hellip; February - April, _again._

-Also?
-Dental surgery&hellip; is not as much fun as it sounds.
+Also: dental surgery?
+Not as much fun as it sounds.

 I'm sort of hoping this coming spring will be _really_ good if we can pass by both [Scylla _and_ Charybdis](https://en.wikipedia.org/wiki/Between_Scylla_and_Charybdis).